 So, while I’m not ready to give up the luxury of toilet paper, I am making a point of knowing about these toilet paper alternatives and having them ready.

 In nature, there are many great alternatives.
 If you are in the wilderness or can get outside to gather natural materials, you should be fine on the TP front.

-Obviously, you want to choose smooth rocks for this as jagged rocks can do some damage.
+You want to choose smooth rocks for this, as jagged rocks can do some damage.
 You’ll need to use multiple rocks to clean yourself.
-Ideally, the rocks are fairly large as small rocks can result in poo getting on your hands.
+Ideally, the rocks are fairly large, as small rocks can result in poo getting on your hands.

 Leaves are the obvious choice for wiping in the woods.
 However, leaves are not the slightest bit absorbent.
-If you aren’t careful, you can end up with faeces all over your hands.
-Whenever possible, try to use large leaves, one or two at a time, until clean.
+If you aren’t careful, you can end up with feces all over your hands.
+Use large leaves, one or two at a time, until clean.
 Or, take a big handful of leaves that you bunch up.

 If you get lucky and find it nearby, you can use mullein for wiping.
 It grows as a weed but has many medicinal uses (especially as a natural cough remedy).
-Because it is fluffy and soft, it can be used as toilet paper or even as a band aid for small cuts.
+Because it is fluffy and soft, it can be used as toilet paper or as a band-aid for minor cuts.

 Referred to as “aqua wiping” by hikers, this method involves dipping your butt in water after going to the bathroom.